 However, it’s preferable to be pulled over and fined for texting and driving than to get into a car accident while texting.
 Beyond the injuries and bills that drivers and passengers in both cars in an auto accident might incur, if you are at fault for texting and driving, you could face jail time or other legal punishments that far exceed a $50 fine, especially if a death occurs in the accident.

 You are determined guilty in a personal injury case and eligible for those punishments if negligence can be proven, meaning that you were in fact texting when the car accident happened.
+Call us when you need an auto accident lawyer Memphis, TN residents trust to protect their best interests.

 What is Negligence in a Personal Injury Case?